The Snapchat Statistics Every Marketer Needs To Know

 10. It Would Take 793 Years To Watch Every Snap Made In A Single Day (UPDATED).

 At 500 million Snapchat stories per day (calculated at 10 seconds each), it would take over 158 years to watch an entire day of Snapchat stories.
 According to Business Insider, users spend an average of 25-30 minutes each day on Snapchat.

 See additional statistics on how brands are jumping on Snapchat with this infographic.
 Contently's Amanda Walgrove shares, "most companies want to be active on Snapchat" however advises brands to have a firm grasp on how best to engage its millions of users.

-UPDATE — using the same methodology outlined above and at 2.5 billion Snaps per day, it would now take close to 800 years to watch a day's worth of Snaps created.
+UPDATE — Using the same methodology outlined above and at 3 billion Snaps per day, it would now take over 950 years to watch a day's worth of Snaps.